- Your location: Home

 Many health commissioners are stating that gluten free food is readily available and that costs of gluten free food has come down.

-Our most recent data from September 2017 shows gluten free bread was on average 5 times more expensive gram for gram, whilst back in 2011 this was 4.8 times so prices of gluten free bread have not come down compared to gluten containing bread.
+Data from September 2017 shows gluten free bread was on average 5 times more expensive gram for gram, whilst back in 2011 this was 4.8 times so prices of gluten free bread have not come down compared to gluten containing bread.

 The most vulnerable